-There’s been a huge amount of PF blogs that have cropped up recently with the goal of FIRE (Financial Independence Retire Early).
+There’s been a huge number of personal finance blogs that have cropped up recently with the goal of FIRE (Financial Independence Retire Early).
 It is clear that many people don’t want to be working 9-5 until age 65 for their defined benefit pension anymore, and instead, want to live their lives on their own terms.
-Many people are realizing that free time (time to do what you want) is more important than consumer goods, such as the newest iPad or the newest iPhone.
+However, many don’t envision being the sandwich generation in Canada.

 I’m Not that FiRE-Y but do want a work optional lifestyle

 To be honest, I’m not that FIRE-Y. I don’t want to completely retire at age 38, live a nomadic, minimalist, lifestyle off the grid, and hope the $1,000,000 nest egg is going to last until I am 95, through cycle upturns and downturns.

-Of course, being in your 80’s and frail is a generalization, there is a lot of heterogeneity with older adults and frailty can hit earlier in late 70’s or even early 70’s or later in mid-80’s, depending on health conditions that crop up.
+Of course, being past your 80’s and frail is a generalization, there is a lot of heterogeneity with older adults and frailty can hit earlier in late 70’s or even early 70’s or later in mid-80’s, depending on health conditions that crop up.

 It’s kind of a crap shoot to know what kind of health one might be in, and of course dependent on the fitness lifestyle of the individual.

 Once frailty hits, there will be medical appointments, follow up with specialists, helping with banking and grocery shopping if they aren’t able to do it anymore, and encouraging them to use a walker when they don’t want to give up their independence or ‘look old’.

 One person might think the ageing parent should go into a home, the other thinks they are too busy with their job to help out, and often the entire responsibility of caring for a frail parent falls on just one sibling.
-It will be never ending and if it is a difficult situation, can have the potential to tear families apart.
+There may be arguments about who gets to be the Power of Attorney for financial matters.

 Still school age, preteen, or adolescent, and perhaps just starting to withdraw their RESP for post secondary school.
 They will probably be in the throes of extracurricular activities, will need to be chauffeured to soccer games, hockey practices, music lessons etc. It’s already busy enough, and then you add on ageing, unwell parents to the mix?

 i don’t want to be be sandwiched